IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 mode: "{{ default_file_mode }}"

-- name: LAUNCH VIRTUAL MACHINE
+- name: LAUNCH VIRTUAL MACHINES IN JSON MODE

 ansible.builtin.command:

-cmd: "$HOME/vm/scripts/lab-startup.py {{ lab_config_path }}"
+cmd: "$HOME/vm/scripts/lab-startup.py --json {{ lab_config_path }}"

 chdir: "{{ lab_path }}"